 When are the classes?

-Gochiso Kitchen doesn't have regularly scheduled classes, we set them up to meet your group's schedule.
+For private lessons, we set them up to meet your group's schedule.
 You can start at any time you prefer.
 If you would like to have a lunch meal, we'll usually start at 11AM.
-For dinner, 5PM (if it's a weekend) or 6:30PM (weekday) is also a popular time to start.
+For dinner, 4PM (if it's a weekend) or 6:30PM (weekday) is also a popular time to start.